sunrabbit123/lapin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This pull request links relevant issues as `Fixes #0000`
 - [ ] There are new or updated unit tests validating the change
 - [ ] Documentation has been updated to reflect this change
-- [ ] The new commits follow conventions explained in [CONTRIBUTING.md](https://github.com/typeorm/typeorm/blob/master/CONTRIBUTING.md)
+- [ ] The new commits follow conventions explained in [CONTRIBUTING.md](https://github.com/lapin/lapin/blob/master/CONTRIBUTING.md)

 <!--
-  🎉 Thank you for contributing and making TypeORM even better!
+  🎉 Thank you for contributing and making lapin even better!
 -->